-Thanks to our Loving Lord, the intercessions of His saints, the prayers of our beloved Father Bishop David, and thanks to your prayers and support, we recently moved to our new church building.
-It is now our blessing to welcome you all to our new home at 106 Church Street, North Syracuse, NY 13212
+Thanks to our Loving Lord, the intercessions of His saints, the prayers of our beloved Father Bishop David, we recently moved to our new church building located at 106 Church Street, North Syracuse, NY 13212

 St. Mary was born in Nazareth from Joachim and Anna.
 At the age of 3, she entered into the Temple.
 At 12 years of age, she was given to the care of Joseph by Divine providence.
 Archangel Gabriel announced to her the Incarnation of the Lord through her and she accepted.

 St. Mary and St. Mina Coptic Orthodox Church of the Greater Syracuse Area always strives to engage her members in activities aimed at getting us all closer to our Lord Jesus Christ and to one another.
 To learn more about the church upcoming events and activities, please

 St. Mina, the Martyr and Wonder-Worker is one of the most well-known Coptic saints in the East and West due to the many miracles attributed to his prayers for us.
 He was born of Christian parents who brought him up to be a devout Christian.
 He received the crown of martyrdom in 309 A.D.
 Read more